ARMmbed/time_series_database_doc/time_series_database.md

 # mbed Device Setup

-The steps here will use the mbed web-combiler.
+The steps here will use the mbed web-compiler.
 This will load an operating system onto your mbed device so that it can upload data every time a button is pressed.
 This uses version pre-1.0 of mbed connector.

 1. Visit [mbed-os-example-client](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-client/).
 1. Click the button "Import into Compiler" in the upper right.